TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 We employ the open-vocabulary dataset presented by Gaddy et al. \cite{gaddy-klein-2020-digital}.
 It comprises 8 channels, sampled at $1000~\text{Hz}$, recorded using wet electrodes, placed on the face.
 Data were collected from one subject in multiple sessions while reading pieces of public domain books.
 The dataset contains both \textit{vocalized} (i.e., normal articulation with sound production) and \textit{silent} (i.e., articulation without sound production) EMG data.
 In the vocalized setting, EMG data were recoded together with a microphone, serving as ground truth.
 For the silent setting, audio recorded during vocalized experiments is aligned to the corresponding silent EMG data using the dynamic time warping algorithm \cite{gaddy-klein-2020-digital}.
-The publicly available dataset contains already-aligned data.

-For both tasks, we adopt the same data processing pipeline as in \cite{gaddy2021improved}.
-A cascade of notch filters is applied to suppress the first six harmonics of power line frequency ([$60, 240, ..., 420]~\text{Hz}$).
-Additionally, a high-pass filter (Butterworth, $2~\text{Hz}$, 3rd order) is applied.
-Data are downsampled (from $1000~\text{Hz}$ to $516.79~\text{Hz}$, matching the processing pipeline in \cite{gaddygit}).
+For both tasks, we adopt the data processing pipeline of \cite{gaddy2021improved}.
+A cascade of notch filters is applied to suppress the first six harmonics of power line frequency ([$60, 240, ..., 420]~\text{Hz}$), followed by a high-pass filter (Butterworth, $2~\text{Hz}$, 3rd order) and downsampling from to $516.79~\text{Hz}$ \cite{gaddygit}.

 For this dataset, we tackle two sub-tasks: \textit{Speech Synthesis} and \textit{Speech Recognition}. \textit{Speech Synthesis} aims at producing audio from EMG data.
 The full speech production pipeline consists of three steps: a Transduction Model, a Vocoder, and an Automatic Speech Recognition (ASR) model.
 First, a Transduction model is trained to reconstruct audio target features (Mel-Frequency Cepstral Coefficients, MFCC).
 It consists of 3 residual blocks (as in \cite{gaddy2021improved}) that downsample the input (1600 samples to 200 samples).
 The 200 samples are the input to the pre-trained Transformer Encoder; we add relative positional embeddings, following \cite{gaddy2021improved}.
 A lightweight linear head follows, with an input dimension of $192 \times N_{c}$, output dimension of 26 MFCC.